-The Group is exposed to credit risk resulting from the extending of non-mortgage lending operations
+The Group is exposed to credit risk resulting from providing non-mortgage loans

-The Group plans to increase the share of non-mortgage loans in the retail credit portfolio.
+The Group has increased its market share of non-mortgage loans in the retail credit portfolio.
 In recent years the Group offered consumer credit products mostly to existing, low-risk customers.
-This further growth might require increased acquisition of external customers which, if the plan proves unsuccessful, could have an adverse effect on the business, financial condition and results of operations of the Group.
+If, as a result of its increased market share in non-mortgage retail loans, the Group has increased its exposure to customers with a higher credit risk, then this could have an adverse effect on the business, financial condition results of operations of the Group.